mjb logo

 Key Purpose and Legal Context

 Employers use them to protect their customer base, workforce stability, and sometimes, by extension, trade secrets.
-Legally, they represent a balance between protecting business interests and an individual's right to work, with California strongly favoring the latter.
+These agreements are also intended to protect trade secrets and proprietary information, such as confidential customer lists or business formulas.
+Legally, they represent a balance between protecting business interests and an individual’s right to work, with California strongly favoring the latter.

 Why It's a Hot Topic in California

 California champions employee mobility and open competition.
+This strong public policy protects California employees and makes non-solicitation agreements difficult to enforce.
 Section 16600 generally renders such restrictive covenants void, fostering an environment where talent can move more freely.
 This makes any discussion of a non-solicitation agreement in California particularly charged.

 How Non-Solicitation Differs from Other Agreements

 It’s easy to confuse non-solicitation clauses with other restrictive covenants.
-Let's clarify.
+Non-solicitation agreements are often discussed alongside non-competition and non-compete agreements, which are also generally unenforceable in California.
+Let’s clarify.

 Non-Compete vs. Non-Solicitation